vipinagrawal02/lms/README.md

-# lms changes by ruchi  for commands on 28th
+# lms changes by ruchi  for commands on 28th reverted